Definition of Isomerism

 D and L Isomerism:

 D and L isomerism depends on the orientation of the H and OH groups around the asymmetric carbon atom adjacent to the primary alcohol group.
 D and L isomers are mirror images of each other.
 If the -OH group is on the right side, this sugar belongs to the D-series.
-If -OH groups are on the left side, this sugar belongs to L-series s
+If -OH groups are on the left side, this sugar belongs to the L-series.

 D and L isomers of glyceraldehyde